DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/README.md

 ## Detailed README

 A more exhaustive documentation on
-- the capabilities of the VariMetrics visualization
+- the capabilities of the VariCity-TS visualization
-- the configuration of a symfinder analysis
+- the configuration of a Symfinder-TS analysis
-- the technical organization of the toolchain is available in the `README.md` file at the root of the [VariMetrics artifact's archive](https://doi.org/10.5281/zenodo.6644449), that itself points to other documentations.
+- the technical organization of the toolchain is available in the `README.md` file at the root of the varicity-TS archive, that itself points to other documentations.